-African American student success rates also fall behind those of our general population.
-In the 2018-2019 year, 63% of African American students had successful course completion, compared to 69% for the general population.
-4% of the African American students successfully completed Transfer-level math in the first year, compared to 6% for the general population.
-10% of African American students successfully completed Transfer-level English in the first year, compared to 15% of the general population.
-52% of the African American students persisted from fall to spring, compared to 57% of the general population.
-Finally, 27% of African American students earned zero units in the first term, compared to 22% of the general population.
+African American student success rates also fall behind those of our general population (see Exhibit 2).
+In the 2018-2019 year, 63 percent of African American students had successful course completion, compared to 69 percent for the general population.
+Four percent of the African American students successfully completed transfer-level math in the first year, compared to 6 percent for the general population.
+Ten percent of African American students successfully completed transfer-level English in the first year, compared to 15 percent of the general population.
+Fifty-two percent of the African American students persisted from fall to spring, compared to 57 percent of the general population.
+Finally, 30 percent of African American students and 27 percent of African American male students earned zero units in the first term, compared to 21 percent of the general population (see Exhibit 2).
 This is of great concern.
-Compton College must focus on this population to ensure that they obtain their degrees or certificates from our institution.
+Compton College must focus on this population to ensure that they obtain their degrees and/or certificates from our institution.
 The recent events of this past spring echoed in Black Lives Matter have highlighted the need to address the ongoing disparities that exist in the community.
 These disparities have a long history rooted in racism, neglect, and lack of opportunity.
 Engineered by design, they reflect the institutional racism that is still with us today.
 Compton College must be part of the solution, not part of the problem.

 Compton College must be bold and innovative in addressing the issues our students face, and how we implement programs and services that support all students and in particular, African American men, through our Guided Pathway Divisions and our Tartar Success Teams.
-Utilizing the "Call to Action," recommendations from our constituents, support from the Compton Community College District Board of Trustees, and with support from Achieving the Dream, below is Compton College Response to the California Community Colleges Chancellor's Office "Call to Action."
+Utilizing the "Call to Action" recommendations from our constituents, support from the Compton Community College District Board of Trustees, and with support from Achieving the Dream, below is Compton College response to the California Community Colleges Chancellor's Office "Call to Action."